 I don’t like asking kids to do projects that require skills they have never done before.
 Therefore, I give them a few minutes to practice some of the skills they will apply to this project.

-- 3-D shapes and drawing 3-D buildings- using a “dot to dot” hand out I will teach my students to make a 3 dimensional building for their landscape.
+- 3-D shapes and drawing 3-D buildings- using a homemade “dot to dot” hand out I taught my students to make a 3 dimensional building for their landscape.

 - Making trees and branches- I’ll introduce my students to drawing tree branches so they can draw and finish the tree trunk in the project.
 They will learn the size will be according to whether the tree is up close or far away.